classroomtechtools/modularLibraries.gs/Examples/PhoenixApp/README.md

 }
 ```

-This all comes together in the `onAppLoad` function that is invoked at application launch `AppSettings:OnAppStart`.
-The following code is necessary to ensure the `Settings` datastore contains one record associated to the logged-in user, and that the datastores have `SettingsKey` set (assuming that it has already been manually added as a property in the datastore):
+This all comes together in the below `onAppLoad` function that is invoked at application launch `AppSettings:OnAppStart`.
+The following code is necessary to ensure the `Settings` datastore contains one record associated to the logged-in user, and that the datastores have `SettingsKey` set (assuming that it has already been manually added as a property in the datastore).
+In addition to needing a `Settings` datastore, you also need an `AllSettings` datastore, which is from the same datasource (but without any query script — it's just used to create):

 ```js
 function SetUpSettings(loader) {